JAndrewZheng/jandrewzheng.github.io/index.md

 **NLP Information Storage and Retrieval**

 Information retrieval from a database is being used daily by search engines made by Google and Bing.
 The most obvious way to find the most relevant document in a database is to turn all documents into a vector, turn the query into a vector, and find which document would have the largest dot product with query.
 How do we do this vectorization?
-This <a href="https://github.com/rifaaQ/cmsc674">project</a> seeks to compare differen benchmarks of methods that use different methods to perform this query-document vectorization.
+This <a href="https://github.com/rifaaQ/cmsc674">project</a> seeks to compare different benchmarks of methods that use different methods to perform this query-document vectorization.

 **Fantasy Basketball Project**